Suvomipic

-PP405, or PP-405, is a drug acting as a mitochondrial pyruvate carrier (MPC) inhibitor which is under development for the treatment of alopecia (hair loss), specifically androgenic alopecia (pattern hair loss).
+Suvomipic (INN; developmental code names PP405 and JXL069) is a drug acting as a mitochondrial pyruvate carrier (MPC) inhibitor which is under development for the treatment of alopecia (hair loss), specifically androgenic alopecia (pattern hair loss).
 It is used topically as a 0.05% concentration gel on the scalp once-daily.
-PP405 is a possible first-in-class drug with a novel mechanism of action in the potential treatment of hair loss.
+Suvomipic is a possible first-in-class drug with a novel mechanism of action in the potential treatment of hair loss.
+The drug's generic name and chemical structure were published in July 2026, revealing PP405 to be the existing compound JXL069.

 Pharmacology

 Pharmacodynamics

-PP405 is listed as a dual mitochondrial pyruvate carrier (MPC) MPC1 and MPC2 inhibitor.
+Suvomipic is listed as a dual mitochondrial pyruvate carrier (MPC) MPC1 and MPC2 inhibitor.
 It is thought to work by causing pyruvate accumulation, which in turn results in stimulation of lactate dehydrogenase (LDH) activity in hair follicle stem cells (HFSCs).
 As a result of this, lactic acid levels and glycolysis increase within the cells and more energy for cellular growth becomes available.
 It appears that changes in intracellular lactate availability may be a key mediator of the hair growth cycle, with low lactate levels resulting in dormancy or the telogen stage and high lactate levels resulting in active growth or the anagen stage.
 In the case of androgenic alopecia, hair follicles have miniaturized and permanently entered the telogen phase.
-According to its developers, PP405 acts differently than existing hair loss drugs like minoxidil and finasteride in that it works via reactivating dormant hair follicles by altering HFSC metabolism.
-MPC inhibitors like UK-5099 (JXL001) and PP405 have been found to stimulate hair growth in genetically modified mice in vivo and in excised human skin ex vivo.
+According to its developers, suvomipic acts differently than existing hair loss drugs like minoxidil and finasteride in that it works via reactivating dormant hair follicles by altering HFSC metabolism.
+MPC inhibitors like UK-5099 (JXL001) and suvomipic have been found to stimulate hair growth in genetically modified mice in vivo and in excised human skin ex vivo.
 Another related approach to promoting hair growth is application of deoxyribose sugar gel, which was also effective in stimulating hair growth in mice.

 Pharmacokinetics

-PP405 is used topically on the scalp instead of orally for potential safety and tolerability reasons.
+Suvomipic is used topically on the scalp instead of orally for potential safety and tolerability reasons.
 As an example, MPCs and pyruvate availability also prominently regulate stem cells and cellular growth in the intestines.
 The drug is said to be unstable in blood, which limits the risk of systemic absorption and side effects.
 It is said to have been engineered to be 1,000 times more effective at "penetrating" skin than blood.
-No PP405 was detected in circulation with topical administration to the scalp in clinical studies.
+No suvomipic was detected in circulation with topical administration to the scalp in clinical studies.

 Chemistry

-Chemical structure of the related drug JXL069.

-The chemical structure of PP405 has not yet been disclosed.
-The drug has been patented and its structure is said to be known only to Pelage Pharmaceuticals.
+The chemical structure of suvomipic was originally undisclosed for a time.
+The drug has been patented and its structure was initially said to be known only to Pelage Pharmaceuticals.
 The company has also patented and published on other MPC inhibitors such as JXL069 and JXL082.
 They are (E)-2-cyano-3-(1H-indol-3-yl)acrylic acids and related analogues.
-PP405 is said to be neither JXL069 nor JXL082.
+Suvomipic was said to be neither JXL069 nor JXL082.
 The drug-related properties of certain related MPC inhibitors like UK-5099 (JXL001) are said to be incompatible with therapeutic use.
+In July 2026, the INN of suvomipic was published and revealed it to in fact be JXL069.